 This chapter is about AI and how it is becoming the electricity of the AI century.
 AI has been heralded as the next big thing for decades, without ever living up to its hyped promise, but this time it is different due to three recent breakthroughs: cheap parallel computation, Big Data, and better algorithms.
 AI is here to stay and get better and better.

 As with electricity in the XIX century, entrepreneurs will be applying AI to everything to create new products and services.
 They are cognifying everything.
 As Kelly explains:

 “There is almost nothing we can think of that cannot be made new, different, or more valuable by infusing it with some extra IQ.
 In fact, the business plans of the next 10,000 start-ups are easy to forecast: Take X and add AI.
 Find something that can be made better by adding online smartness to it.”

-Like many others when discussing AI, Kelly delves on the topic of automation and job displacement.
-He distinguishes four different situations, based on the nature of jobs:
+Like many others when discussing AI, Kelly delves into the topic of automation and job displacement.
+He distinguishes four different situations based on the nature of jobs:

 – Jobs we didn’t know we wanted done

 – Jobs only humans can do – at first